npes-95/fortwocomputers/README.md

-# fortwocomputers
+# For Two Computers

-A Generative, Improvisational Piece For Two Computers
+A generative, improvisational piece for two computers.
+Please see the attached notes for explanation and detail.